Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V

-Previously in article \cite{BK3} we proved that the number of distinct fixed points of any $\varphi_{p,c}$ modulo prime $p\mathcal{O}_{K}$ for any fixed prime $p \geq 3$ is $p$ or zero; from which we then proved that the average number of distinct fixed points of any $\varphi_{p,c}$ modulo $p\mathcal{O}_{K}$ is unbounded or zero as $c\to \infty$.
-Later in article \cite{BK11} we then proved that the number of distinct $2$-periodic integral points of any $\varphi_{p,c}$ modulo $p$ for any fixed prime $p \geq 3$ is $p$ or zero; from which it then also followed that the average number of distinct $2$-periodic integral points of any $\varphi_{p,c}$ modulo $p$ is unbounded or zero as $c\to \infty$.
-So now, inspired again (as in \cite{BK3, BK11}) by exciting work of Bhargava-Shankar-Tsimerman (BST) \cite{Ts} and their collaborators on $2$-torsion point-counting in arithmetic statistics and also by Narkiewicz's Theorem \ref{theorem 3.2.1} and Conjecture \ref{per}, we then revisit the settings in \cite{BK3, BK11} and then consider in Section \ref{sec2} any $\varphi_{p^{\ell},c}$ defined over any number field $K$ of degree $n\geq 2$, where $p\geq 3$ is any prime and $\ell \geq $ is any integer.
-In doing so, we then prove here the following main theorem on any $\varphi_{p, c}$, which we state later more precisely as Theorem \ref{2.2} and which by the same argument we then generalize further as Theorem \ref{2.3}; and from which when we restrict on $\mathbb{Z} \subset \mathcal{O}_{K}$, we then obtain a more generalization Corollary \ref{cor2.4} of Theorem 2.2 in \cite{BK11}:
+Previously in article \cite{BK3} we (inspired by work of Bhargava-Shankar-Tsimerman (BST) in arithmetic statistics (a branch of number theory concerned with counting and distribution of arithmetic objects) and also by Conjecture \ref{per} of Morton-Silverman in arithmetic dynamics) proved that the number of distinct integral fixed points of any $\varphi_{p^{\ell},c}$ modulo prime $p\mathcal{O}_{K}$ (for every $\ell \in \{1,p\}$) is $p$ or zero; from which it then followed that the average number of distinct integral fixed points of any $\varphi_{p^{\ell},c}$ modulo $p\mathcal{O}_{K}$ is unbounded or zero as $c\to \infty$.
+Moreover, we then also observed in \cite{BK3} that the expected total number of distinct integral fixed points in the whole family of maps $\varphi_{p^{\ell},c}$ modulo $p\mathcal{O}_{K}$ (for every $\ell \in \{1,p\}$) is equal to $p+0=p$; which may grow to infinity when degree $p^{\ell}\to \infty$.
+Later in article \cite{BK11} we (inspired by Mazur \cite{Maz} and (BST) on $m$-torsion point-counting in arithmetic statistics, along with Conjecture \ref{per} in arithmetic dynamics) proved that the number of distinct $m$-periodic points of any $\varphi_{p,c}$ modulo $p$ is $p$ or zero; from which it then followed that the average number of distinct $m$-periodic integral points of any $\varphi_{p,c}$ modulo $p$ is also unbounded or zero as $c\to \infty$.
+Moreover, we then also observed in [\cite{BK11}, Remark 2.3] that the expected total number of distinct $m$-periodic integral points in the whole family of maps $\varphi_{p,c}$ modulo $p$ is also equal to $p+0=p$ for every fixed period $m\in \mathbb{Z}_{\geq 2}$; which may also grow to infinity when $p\to \infty$.
+So now, motivated by Artin-Mazur \cite{AM} on periodic orbits and (BST) on $m$-torsion point-counting in arithmetic statistics, along with Conjecture \ref{per} in arithmetic dynamics, we revisit \cite{BK3, BK11} and then consider in Sect.\ref{sec2} any $\varphi_{p^{\ell},c}$ iterated on $\mathcal{O}_{K}\slash p\mathcal{O}_{K}$.
+In doing so, we then prove the following main theorem on $\varphi_{p,c}$, which we state later more precisely as Theorem \ref{2.2} and generalized further as Theorem \ref{2.3}; and moreover restricting on $\mathbb{Z} \subset \mathcal{O}_{K}$, we then obtain a more generalization Corollary \ref{cor2.4} of [\cite{BK11}, Thm.2.2]: